Ewerton/Advanced-CSharp_Tests/README.md

-# Advanced-CSharp_Tests
+# Advanced CSharp Tests

-Nothing interesting here, sorry.
-Just a bunch of code i use to test some C# features
+Well-documented example code demonstrating how to use advanced C# features